top of page

 Search

-When Your Emotions Feel “Too Much”: Understanding What’s Really Going On
+When Teens Emotions Feel “Too Much”: Understanding What’s Really Going On

-Written by Sachelle Singleton, M.A., MFT-I, a Las Vegas based therapist offering virtual counseling to women and teen girls throughout Nevada.
+Written by Sachelle Singleton, M.A., MFT-I, a Las Vegas based therapist offering counseling for teen girls in Summerlin and online throughout Las Vegas.

 Sachelle Singleton

-Marriage and Family Therapist Intern
+Marriage and Family Therapist Intern (EMDR)

 bottom of page